2017-FA-ITECH190-intro-to-cs/lab-1-you-need-to-git-coeagle/README.md

-# Introduction to Computer Science - Spring 2017
+# Introduction to Computer Science - Fall 2017
 ## Lab 1 - You need to Git

 **Purpose:** This purpose of this lab is to get some practice with basic _HTML_ and the basics of the _Git Version Control System (VCS)_.
 The assignment has two parts.
 The HTML part and the git part.